Lumi-supercomputer/lumi-self-learning/content/14a-software-and-modules.md

 From the output of available prerequisites that we just got with `module spider nano/7.2` we choose **one line**.
 Let's now choose the latest (on May 2024) of the available LUMI software stacks `LUMI/23.09`.
 Besides this let's choose to use the `partition/L` that just means a set of settings optimized for the _login nodes_ on LUMI.
 Because we are just going to test Nano on a login node where we are now, and not submitting jobs e.g. to LUMI-C or LUMI-G and using Nano interactively from a compute node for example, we are happy with settings optimized for the login nodes.

 At this point we are still with the same environment than which we had right after login to LUMI.
 If we do the `module list` the listing is exactly the same as earlier.
+Let's see the currently available versions of `LUMI` software stacks:

+Type `module load LUMI` and press the tabulator key twice.
+The output you see should be something like:

+`LUMI  LUMI/22.08  LUMI/22.12  LUMI/23.03  LUMI/23.09`

+The versions of the LUMI software stacks are named based on a year and a month that the corresponding version of a Cray software stack was reliesed.

+---
+(The tutorial about loading Nano here?)

 Now, let's load a version of LUMI software stacks `LUMI/23.09`:

 ```bash
 module load LUMI/23.09
 ```

+...